8 uses for hydrogen peroxide

 Don’t throw away those trusty brown bottles just yet, though.
 The clear liquid compound has many uses beyond in-home wound care.

 Three-percent hydrogen peroxide (the concentration most commonly available at drug stores — there are higher potencies for bleaching and industrial use though) is inexpensive, very versatile and, when used correctly, safer than many other chemicals you use around the house.
-Here are nine of our favorites uses for hydrogen peroxide.
+Here are eight of our favorites uses for hydrogen peroxide.

 Hydrogen peroxide is a versatile cleaning agent that can be used on almost everything in your house, whether it is your laundry, toilet or marble countertops.
 There are some considerations when using hydrogen peroxide — for example, hydrogen peroxide can bleach colored clothes or stain dark marble countertops — but there are benefits to opting to cleaning with hydrogen peroxide, too.
 Besides being antifungal and antibacterial, hydrogen peroxide is non-toxic and does not irritate lungs.
 Here is what you need to know about cleaning with hydrogen peroxide.